elucian/bee/syntax/structure.md

 **Single line**

-For single line comments we use a pair of two symbols:
+For single line comments we use a pair symbols:

-{ "**", "##" }
+{ "*", "#" }

-* You can use \#\# in your program as title comments starting at beginning of a line;
+* \# is used as title or subtitle
-* You can use \*\* in your program as sub-title comments or line separator;
+* \* in used as end of line comment

 **Notes:** These are chosen for following reasons:

-1. In Wiki "**" is for making titles bold.
+1. In Wiki "*" is for making bullets and bold text.
 So Bee is Wiki friendly.
-2. In Wiki "##" represents title 2.
-Iʼm using Wiki notation to print Bee documentation.
+2. In Wiki "#" represents a title.
+For subtitle you can use two "##".
 3. A Wiki page can be open and looks good using Bee syntax color in Notepad++
-4. In wiki pages apostrophe can not use "'" instead use Unicode symbol: `ʼ`

 **Example:**